 Climbing Nahargarh, March 2004.
 Once we’d seen Nahargarh, Allan and I instantly agreed that we had to climb it!
 So off we went the following day, walking up the two-kilometer footpath that zigzagged up the hill.
 Along the way there were wild monkeys and a vitriolic old woman who swore and spat at me for daring to smile at her.
 But it was still an invigorating climb, the views over the city getting more and more impressive as we progressed.

 Jaipur From Atop Nahargarh, March 2004.
 When we got to the top the fort was closed, which seemed like a typically Jaipur state of affairs.
 But we wouldn’t be denied the victory of having conquered it; so we celebrated with some supermarket beers, gazing out over the alleged Pink City.
-By far my favourite moment of our brief stay in the city, it has stayed with me over the last thirteen years.
-To read more about my experiences here, take a look at my short story Fear and Loathing in Jaipur.
+By far my favourite moment of our brief visit, it has stayed with me over the last thirteen years.

 You can also check out my short story series Incidents in India, twelve tales from my various travels around the country.